 The Return of Virtue Ethics in Critical Theory

 Within the social sciences, we have recently noted a resurgent interest in moral sociology (e.g. Hitlin and Vaisey, 2010) and moral anthropology (e.g. Fassin, 2012).
 The sources for this renewed interest in ethics and morality are varied, but within the field of social theory, we can distinguish at least four currents that are consonant with the ethical turn: German critical theory (Habermas, Honneth, Forst); French pragmatism (Boltanski, Thévenot, Heinich), British critical realism (Bhaskar, Archer, Sayer) and American communitarianism (MacIntyre, Taylor, Walzer).
-While the theory of action I presented in the first part of the article is inspired by French pragmatism and second-generation of the Frankfurt School, the reflections on eudemonia I will present in the second part of this article draw on critical realism and critical theory to sift through the communitarian return to virtue ethics.
+While the theory of action I presented in the first part of the article is inspired by French pragmatism and the second-generation of the Frankfurt School, the reflections on eudemonia I will present in the second part of this article draw on critical realism and critical theory to sift through the communitarian return to virtue ethics.

 Critical realism is a philosophical movement in the social sciences that is inspired by the work of Bhaskar (Archer et al., 1998).
 While Bhaskar’s revolutionary critique of positivism in the natural sciences has drawn most attention, I will focus here on his contributions to the philosophy of the social sciences.
 Bhaskar has joined an Aristotelian theory of human flourishing with a Marxian theory of human emancipation in a transformative model of social action.
 He has not only incorporated the idea of human flourishing into his system, especially in his later work on metareality and the realization of the “alethic self” (Bhaskar, 2002), but from the beginning, he had a strong interest in Marxism and conceived critical realism as an ontological exploration of the conditions of possibility of emancipation from generalized structures of domination and repression, exploitation and alienation.
 The transformative dialectics of agency and structure he proposed as an alternative to Giddens’ structuration theory, pivoted around the integration of two concepts of power – power1 as “transformative capacity intrinsic to the concept of action itself” and power2 as “generalized master-slave relations” (Bhaskar, 1993: 143, passim) – into a theory of transformative social action.
 In accordance with the emancipatory interest of the social sciences, the idea was to critically investigate the causal powers and degenerative features of social structures and find out how they function, not simply to increase our knowledge of the social word, but in order to open them up to collective praxis so that the free and full development of all could finally be realized as a necessary, but insufficient precondition of the self-realization of each.